microsoft/MixedReality-WebRTC/libs/Microsoft.MixedReality.WebRTC.Native/docs/design.md

 ## Strings

 To simplify interop with C#, the intent is that strings be passed in C# as `DllImport(CharSet.Ansi)`, meaning UTF-8 in practice.
 So conversion happens from the native UTF-16 C# `string` type.
 This means that strings passed as arguments are passed as null-terminated `const char*`.

+Because of this marshaling, where performance matters string parameters should be avoided.

 Returning strings from native side back to wrapper side is more problematic.
 In general try to use a buffer `char*` allocated by the wrapper, with an explicit capacity `const int`, and return the used size `int*`.

 ```cpp
 int GetString(char* buffer, const int capacity);
 ```